LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition: Related Work

 \subsection{Age Invariant Face Recognition}

-Many previous works \cite{HD_LBP, MEFA, HFA, periocular_KhoaLuu, 7420684, 5771107, DAL, OECNN, CAN, duong2019shrinkteanet, duong2018mobiface} explored the face invariant features from hand-craft features designed by heuristic to deep features learned by deep neural networks.
+Many previous works \cite{periocular_KhoaLuu, DAL, OECNN, CAN, HFA, LFCNNs} explored the face invariant features from hand-craft features designed by heuristic to deep features learned by deep neural networks.
 Juefei-Xu et. al. \cite{periocular_KhoaLuu} presented a framework which utilizes the periocular region for age invariant face recognition.
-Gong et. al. \cite{HFA} introduced a Hidden Factor Analysis (HFA) approach to decomposes the latent face representation into age-invariant and age-sensitive latent factors and optimized using EM frameworks.
-Yandong et. al. \cite{LFCNNs} later introduced and improved version of HFA by using the deep convolutional neural network guided by Latent Factorization.
+Gong et. al. \cite{HFA} introduced a Hidden Factor Analysis (HFA) approach to decompose the latent face representation into age-invariant and age-sensitive latent factors.
+The process is optimized by using EM frameworks.
+Yandong et. al. \cite{LFCNNs} later introduced and improved version of HFA by using the deep convolutional neural network guided by Latent Factorization instead of the EM algorithm.
 Xu et. al. \cite{CAN} developed a coupled Auto-Encoder and a non-linear analysis factorizing identity feature from the face representation.
-Wang et. al. \cite{OECNN} proposed Orthogonal Embedding CNNs (OE-CNNs) decomposing deep face features into two orthogonal ID and Age components based on the directions in angular space and radial space.
-Wang et. al. \cite{DAL} proposed Decorrelated Adversarial Learning (DAL) algorithm utilizing the Batch Canonical Mapping Module to find the maximum correlation between the identity features and age features \cite{Duong_2017_ICCV, duong2019automatic, Chen_FG2011, Luu_BTAS2009} generated by a deep network.
+Wang et. al. \cite{OECNN} proposed Orthogonal Embedding CNNs (OE-CNNs) decomposing deep face features into two orthogonal ID and Age components based on the directions in angular and radial spaces.
+Wang et. al. \cite{DAL} proposed Decorrelated Adversarial Learning (DAL) algorithm utilizing the Batch Canonical Mapping Module to find the maximum correlation between the identity features and age features generated by a deep network.

+Zhao et. al. \cite{Zhao_PAMI2022} introduced a unified cross-age face synthesis and recognition framework to age-invariant face recognition.
+The entire network is effectively trained in an end-to-end manner to generate meaningful age-invariant facial representations distinguished from the age variations.
+Similarly, Huang et. al. \cite{huang2020mtlface} presented a multi-task learning framework with an attention-based feature decomposition mechanism to jointly solve both age-invariant face recognition and face age synthesis.
+Meng et. al. \cite{meng2020multifeat} proposed a novel multi-features fusion and decomposition framework to learn deep feature representations and reduce the intra-class variations.
+Moustafa et. al. \cite{Moustafa2020AgeinvariantFR} analyzed the potential of the deep features produced by VGG-Face \cite{Parkhi15} and discriminate the age-invariant related features using Multi Discriminant Correlation Analysis.
+Tripathi et. al. \cite{TRIPATHI2021114786} proposed a novel local feature descriptor applied to parts-periocular region on faces to analyze the different pattern and dual directional relation pattern for AiFR.